SOCI 1001: Introduction to Sociology

 Instructor Certification Requirements:

-2. B.A. in Sociology or a related social science field (such as, but not limited to, Political Science, Human Rights, or Anthropology), and three graduate courses in Sociology.
-Successful candidates need to have earned a Master’s degree (education or other department).
+The preferred requirement for instructors wishing to teach Early College Experience Sociology courses is a Master’s degree in Sociology.
+Applicants with a Bachelor’s in Sociology or a related social science field (such as, but not limited to, Political Science, Human Rights, or Anthropology), and three graduate courses in Sociology may also be considered.
+Successful candidates who do not have a Master’s in Sociology must have also earned a Master’s degree in Education or a related field.